aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/change-array-items/_index.md

 ---
-title: "aspose.page xmp java: Change Array Items in XMP using Java"
+title: "aspose.page xmp java - Change Array Items in XMP using Java"
 linktitle: "Change Array Items in XMP using Java"
 second_title: "Aspose.Page Java API"
 description: "Learn how to change array items in XMP using Aspose.Page for Java (aspose.page xmp java).
 Modify metadata effortlessly with our step‑by‑step guide and enhance your EPS documents today."